k2view-academy/K2View-Academy/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md

 # Fabric API for DB Interfaces

 ### Connect DB Interface - Db Class
-Fabric provides a Java Db class to use the methods and functions that will invoke database (SQL) queries and statements, and  Fabric commands.
+Fabric provides a Java Db class to use the methods and functions that invoke database (SQL) queries and statements and  Fabric commands.

 ### How Can I Create a Db Object?
 The following Fabric **UserCode** methods can be used to create a Db object: